Arrest Warrants in Tampa

 That juvenile will be processed and released so long as there is no outstanding adult “pick up order” and so long as that juvenile is not in a Maximum Risk or post Level 10 status.

-Section 985.24 of the Florida Statutes, entitled “Use of detention; prohibitions,” sets forth the grounds on which a child may be detained.
+Section 985.24 of the Florida Statutes, entitled “Use of detention; prohibitions,” sets forth the grounds for a child’s detention.

 Without a statutory exception contained in § 985.255(2), Fla.
 Stat., an order placing a child in detention must be based “primarily” upon at least one of those grounds and supported by a proper “risk assessment of the child.” § 985.245(1), Fla.
 Stat.
 (2007).